-The Commissioner of the Tennessee Department of Finance and Administration is providing official notification, pursuant to 42 CFR § 431.408 and the terms and conditions of the TennCare Demonstration, of a planned change to the TennCare program.
+The Commissioner of the Tennessee De-The Commissioner of the Tennessee Department of Finance and Administration is providing official notification, pursuant to 42 CFR § 431.408 and the terms and conditions of the TennCare Demonstration, of a planned change to the TennCare program.
 This change entails enhancements to the benefits available to adults enrolled in TennCare.
 This notice is provided in order to solicit public input on this planned change.